kubeedge/website/docs/setup/install-with-keadm.md

 keadm join --cloudcore-ipport="THE-EXPOSED-IP":10000 --token=27a37ef16159f7d3be8fae95d588b79b3adaaf92727b72659eb89758c66ffda2.eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE1OTAyMTYwNzd9.JBj8LLYWXwbbvHKffJBpPd5CyxqapRQYDIXtFZErgYE --kubeedge-version=v1.12.1
 ```

-**IMPORTANT NOTE:**
+**IMPORTANT NOTES:**

-1. `--cloudcore-ipport` flag is a mandatory flag.
+1. The `--cloudcore-ipport` flag is mandatory.

-2. If you want to apply certificate for edge node automatically, `--token` is needed.
+2. If you want to apply certificate for the edge node automatically, the `--token` is needed.

-3. The kubeEdge version used in cloud and edge side should be same.
+3. The KubeEdge version used on the cloud and edge sides should be the same.

 Output: